imclab/tinbob/wp-content/plugins/adminimize/readme.txt

 4. Selecting Colour Scheme and Theme, selection in Your Profile, go to your User Profile (under `Users` > `Your Profile` or by clicking on your name at the top right corner of the administration panel).
 5. Administrator can go to `Options` > `Adminimize` menu and configure the plugin (Menu, Submenu, Metaboxes, ...)

+* or use the automatic install via backend of WordPress

 = Advice =
 Please use the `Deinstall-Function` in the option-area before update to version 1.4!
 Version 1.4 and higher have only one database entry and the `Deinstall-Option` deinstall the old entrys.

 See on [the official website](http://bueltge.de/wordpress-admin-theme-adminimize/674/ "Adminimize").

 == Screenshots ==
+1. Settings in WordPress 3.2-beta with two Custom Post Types
 1. configure-area for user/admin; options for metaboxes, areas in write-area and menu in WordPress 2.7/2.8
 1. configure-area for user in WordPress 2.7/2.8
 1. Small tweak for design higher WP 2.7, save 50px over the menu